 Area Selection deadline - Return of Renewal Application forms (When more than one area opened)

-Area selection for the 2022/23 season will occur for gillnet licences to select either PRD or SOG area.
-Details will be provided in early January via a fishery notice.
+Area selection for the 2023/24 season will occur.
+Details will be provided in late January via a fishery notice.

 Area Re-selection Option (When more than one Major Stock Area opened)